MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-manager-enroll.md

 - Devices can install VPP apps if they have Apple VPP device licenses.
 - Devices are blocked for Conditional Access with the exception of Windows 10 1803+
 - Every device enrolled with DEM accounts needs to be properly licensed to be managed by Intune.
 The license could be an Intune user license or an Intune device license.
-- If you're [enrolling Android Enterprise work profile devices](android-work-profile-enroll.md) by using a DEM account, there is a limit of 10 devices that can be enrolled per account.
+- If you're [enrolling Android Enterprise personally-owned work profile](android-work-profile-enroll.md) or [corporate-owned](android-corporate-owned-work-profile-enroll.md) work profile devices by using a DEM account, there is a limit of 10 devices that can be enrolled per account.
 - [Enrolling Android Enterprise fully managed devices](android-fully-managed-enroll.md) with DEM accounts isn't supported.
 - Applying an Azure AD device restriction to a DEM account will prevent you from reaching the 1,000 device limit that the DEM account can enroll.